Arthur Brown (American politician): Early life

-Arthur Brown was born March 8, 1843, on a farm near Schoolcraft, Kalamazoo County, Michigan.
-When he was thirteen the family moved to Yellow Springs, Ohio where he attended Antioch College, graduating in 1862.
-He pursued graduate work at the University of Michigan at Ann Arbor and graduated from the law department in 1864.
-Brown practiced law in Kalamazoo, where he built a large and successful practice.
-He was also active politically, though he never held office despite several tries to secure the nomination for prosecuting attorney of the city.
+Arthur Brown was born March 8, 1843, on a farm in Prairie Ronde, Kalamazoo County, Michigan.
+When he was thirteen the family moved to Yellow Springs, Ohio, where he attended Antioch College, from which he graduated with a BA degree in 1862.
+He pursued graduate work at the University of Michigan while also attending the University of Michigan Law School, and he received a MA in 1863 and an LLB in 1864.
+Brown practiced law in Kalamazoo, and also became active in politics as a Republican.

 Career

 In 1879, he moved to Salt Lake City, Utah Territory, in hopes of being appointed U.S. district attorney for the territory.
 Failing to do so, he instead set up a private law practice.

 Nearing forty and a successful attorney, Brown joined the Republican Party and rose through its ranks.
 In 1896 the predominantly Republican Legislature elected him and Frank J. Cannon as Utah's first U.S. senators, an office sought by many prominent men as it was the great political prize of statehood.
-Brown drew the short term, serving in the Senate from January 22, 1896 until March 3, 1897.
+Brown drew the short term, serving in the Senate from January 22, 1896, until March 3, 1897.
 He was not a candidate for renomination and resumed the practice of law in Salt Lake City.

 Brown was also the second cousin of future President Calvin Coolidge and a member of the Phillips Congregational Church, in Salt Lake City.